 Uses and Use Restrictions

-The assistance can be used to supplement the private investment being applied to develop, integrate and transition commercial sustainment technologies and processes which can: improve weapon systems readiness and reliability; improve weapon systems capability with lowered overall sustainment costs; reduce cycle time for sustainment; and improve business practices and data collection/management.
+The assistance can be used to supplement the private investment being applied to develop, integrate and transition sustainment capabilities that: Improve weapon systems readiness and reliability; Improve weapon systems capability with lowered overall sustainment costs; Reduce cycle time for sustainment; Improve business practices and data collection/management;.

 Eligibility Requirements